 The NCERT Solutions for Class 12 Maths Chapter 12 Linear Programming prepared by the subject experts at BYJU’S have been provided here.
 We can say that linear programming is a method to achieve the best outcome in a mathematical model whose requirements are represented by linear relationships.
 In this chapter students learn about Linear Programming in detail.
 Solving all the questions from this chapter of the NCERT book of class 12 maths, repeatedly, will help the students in understanding the methods of solving the questions.

 The class 12 NCERT solutions of the chapter Linear Programming are very easy to understand as the subject experts at BYJU’S ensure that the solutions are given in simplest form.
-These solutions cover all the exercise questions included in the book and are in accordance with the latest CBSE guidelines.
-Here, the PDF of the NCERT Solutions class 12 maths of chapter 12 is available which can be downloaded and referred in online mode.
-Students can also avail these NCERT solutions and download it for free.
+These NCERT Solutions cover all the exercise questions included in the book and are in accordance with the latest CBSE guidelines.

 Access Answers of Maths NCERT Class 12 Chapter 12- Linear Programming